Clinicians who need to submit data to MIPS

 For 2017 (Performance Year 1), your eligibility will be reviewed at two different times in the year.
 If you are determined exempt during the first review, you won't have to submit any MIPS data for that reporting year as part of that practice(s).

-CMS will complete the second review in December 2017.
-We will examine Medicare Part B Claims data from September 1, 2016 through August 31, 2017 and PECOS data.
+CMS completed the second review in December 29, 2017.
+CMS examined Medicare Part B Claims data from September 1, 2016 through August 31, 2017 and PECOS data.
 If you joined a new practice during this time period, your eligibility under that practice will be evaluated during the second review.

 Check if you are clinician who bills to Medicare and needs to submit data to MIPS by simply entering your National Provider Identifier (NPI) number into our tool.